tomaszwi66/Tello-MiDaS/README.md

 # Tello-MiDaS - Experimental Indoor Navigator

-> A proof-of-concept embodied AI agent built from a DJI Tello drone and an old laptop.
+> A proof-of-concept embodied AI agent built from a Ryze Tello drone and an old laptop.
 No LiDAR.
 No pre-mapped paths.
 Just a depth model and a simple rule.

 ---